bagder/http2-explained/it/part8.md

 That's true.
 With the specific goal of maintaining HTTP/1.1 paradigms there were several old HTTP features that had to remain, such as the common headers that also include the often dreaded cookies, authorization headers and more.
 But the upside of maintaining these paradigms is that we got a protocol that is possible to deploy without an inconceivable amount of upgrade work that requires fundamental parts to be completely replaced or rewritten.
 Http2 is basically just a new framing layer.

 ## 8.5.
-Will http2 become widely deployed?
+Sarà http2 massivamente adottato?

 It is too early to tell for sure, but I can still guess and estimate and that's what I'll do here.